hellerve/blog/wip/Carp.md

 Maybe that just knocked you out of your knickers, but I know that back in the day before I knew Lisp macros, it would certainly not have impressed me very much.
-So, let’s look at a more involved example, and take advantage of all of the exciting features the Carp macro runtime has to over: infix math!
+So, let’s look at a more involved example, and take advantage of all of the exciting features the Carp macro runtime has to offer: infix math!

 ```
 (defdynamic rewrite-infix [form]